 This blog explores several strategies CISOs can employ to increase their IT resilience and mitigate third-party risks before they result in operational disruptions or other severe consequences.

-Gain holistic insight into your third-party attack surface with UpGuard Vendor Risk>
+Learn how gain holistic insight into your third-party attack surface with UpGuard's Vendor Risk Management tool.

 To prevent CrowdStrike-type incidents in the future and significantly decrease their impact, CISOs need to adopt comprehensive strategies that reduce third-party risk and increase the resilience of their IT systems.
 Here are several strategies CISOs can employ to help in some way: